Origin of the Tee and the Stymie

 One answer to this was the provision of sand boxes, which were still found until recently on some old courses, such as Bruntsfield Links, though nowadays they contain fertilised soil for filling in divots on the teeing ground.

 Throughout the end of the 19th Century and the beginning of the 20th Century, golfers began trying to create re-usable tees, using cork, paper or rubber.
-(Although the crosse (chole) players have graduated to using screw caps as their tees, 'colf' and 'kolf' had died out before anyone thought of developing more sophisticated tees.)
+(Although the crosse (chole) players have graduated to using screw caps as their tees, early 'colf' and later 'kolf' had died out before anyone thought of developing more sophisticated tees.)

 The Singular History of the Golf Tee by IR Valenta (1995) documents that the earliest known portable golf tee was invented by two members of the Tantallon Golf Club at North Berwick William Bloxsom Secretary and Arthur Douglas in 1889, and was a small rubber slab resting flat on the ground, with three vertical rubber prongs or a hollow rubber tube to hold the ball in place.
 The patent 12,941 was granted in April 1890.